ayush1399/ECE-9413/README.md

 ### Test Cases

-Tests can be found in separate folders within tests/.
+Tests can be found in separate folders within DotProduct and FullyConnected folders.
 The following tests are included:

 | Folder         | Description                          |
 | -------------- | ------------------------------------ |